MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-devtest-lab.md

 delete the VM.
 It does so as one complete pipeline, though it reality you would use the tasks individually in your own custom build-test-deploy pipeline.

+> [!WARNING]
+>
-[!CAUTION] WARNING: Deleting resources within the lab, the lab itself, or the resource group the lab resides in will be a permanent deletion.
+> Deleting resources within the lab, the lab itself, or the resource group the lab resides in will be a permanent deletion.
 Restoring deleted lab resources is not supported at this time.

 ## Get set up